harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/issues-reports.md

 * Select how you want to sort X-axis data, such as ascending or descending.
 * Select the maximum number of unique values to show on the X-axis.

-### Issue Resolution Time Report examples
+### Issue Resolution Time Report use cases

-The primary way to modify the Issue Resolution Time Report widget is to change the X-axis dimension on the **Aggregations** tab.
-Here are some examples of other configurations for this widget.
+The primary way to modify the Issue Resolution Time Report is to change the X-axis dimension on the **Aggregations** tab.
+Here are some examples of configurations for this widget.

 <details>
 <summary>Average time to issue closed by assignee</summary>